Skip to main content

 For many men, this shift is deeply connected to the body’s primary androgenic hormone, testosterone.
 Its role extends far beyond reproductive health, acting as a fundamental conductor of your metabolic orchestra.
 When its levels decline, the entire system can lose its rhythm, leading to a state of metabolic disharmony known as insulin resistance.

 Understanding this connection begins with appreciating the dual roles of muscle and fat tissue.
 Muscle is metabolically active, a voracious consumer of glucose from the bloodstream.
-Adipose tissue, particularly the that accumulates deep within the abdomen, is a metabolically disruptive endocrine organ.
+Adipose tissue, particularly the visceral fat that accumulates deep within the abdomen, is a metabolically disruptive endocrine organ.
 Testosterone actively promotes the development of lean muscle mass.

 It simultaneously discourages the accumulation of visceral fat.
 A decline in testosterone can therefore trigger a slow, detrimental shift in body composition ∞ less muscle and more visceral fat.
 This change is central to the development of insulin resistance.